Comparing Media Systems: The convergence-thesis

 At the end of their book, Hallin and Mancini discuss the convergence- or homogenization-thesis.
 The basis for their argument is their observation of several transformation processes that take place especially in Europe.
 The most important processes are the European integration, politically as well as with regards to the media (e.g. European media laws), the decline of traditional political mass parties, the American influence on the professionalization of journalism, and finally the commercialization of the media markets in Europe.
 These are the main reasons why Hallin and Mancini conclude, that the European countries might be pushed toward the Liberal model.
 They even go one step further and hypothesize that the core forces of that homogenization- or convergence-process might be valid for other parts of the world.
 However, they point out that there might be limitations to this process as well because the elements of the process are anchored in the structural differences between the political systems around the world.

-Recent developments (Beyond the Western world)
+Recent developments

-In this section, some recent issues and topics are mentioned because they arose from an ongoing scholar discussion about the applicability of Hallin and Mancini’s framework to other, especially non-Western countries:
+In this section, some recent issues and topics are mentioned because they arose from an ongoing scholar discussion about the applicability of Hallin and Mancini's framework to other, especially non-Western countries: